Unclesdad/Unclesdad.github.io/README.md

 3. the simple pathfinding algorithm the pi runs on.

 ### [CharlieGPT](https://github.com/Unclesdad/CharlieGPT){:target="_blank"}
 A codebase to fine-tune a Large Language Model on your messages.
 I fine-tuned it on mine, by using [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter){:target="_blank"} for discord messages, and requesting a copy of my data from Meta for Instagram messages.
 The codebase processes this data and then allows you to train a model on it.
 I used Qwen 2.5 3B, but hypothetically you can use whatever so long as you have enough computational power.
 I made the trained model into a discord bot so my friends could mess with it.
 Worth the 72 hours it took to train.
-I also gave it image generation because I felt like it, but I didn't trained that; I just used a pretrained model.
+I also gave it image generation because I felt like it, but I didn't train that—I just used a pretrained model.
 By the way, the inference+bot can be run on a regular RPi5 CPU (which is kinda crazy).
 Make sure to get an active cooler though, whoo boy.

 ### [Mind-controlled drone](https://github.com/DoubleABattery08/EEG-EMG-Transceiver-Drone){:target="_blank"}
 An EEG-controlled drone I'm making with some friends.
 I helped set it up and gave my knowledge on Raspberry Pis, as well as contributing some ideas and writing a bit to the repository myself.
 It uses a Mindwave Mobile to "read your mind" which it connects to via bluetooth, and then connects to the drone via wifi.

 ### This isn't everything I've done!